cosmos/cosmos-sdk/docs/basics/query-lifecycle.md

 ## Application Query Handling

-When a query is received by the full-node after it has been relayed from the underlying consensus engine, it is now being handled within an environment that understands application-specific types and has a copy of the state. [`baseapp`](../core/baseapp.md) implements the ABCI [`Query()`](../core/baseapp.md#query) function and handles four different types of queries: `app`, `store`, `p2p`, and `custom`.
+When a query is received by the full-node after it has been relayed from the underlying consensus engine, it is now being handled within an environment that understands application-specific types and has a copy of the state. [`baseapp`](../core/baseapp.md) implements the ABCI [`Query()`](../core/baseapp.md#query) function and handles four different types of queries: `simapp`, `store`, `p2p`, and `custom`.
 The `queryRoute` is parsed such that the first string must be one of the four options, then the rest of the path is parsed within the subroutines handling each type of query.
-The first three types (`app`, `store`, `p2p`) are purely application-level and thus directly handled by `baseapp` or the stores, but the `custom` query type requires `baseapp` to route the query to a module's [query service](../building-modules/query-services.md).
+The first three types (`simapp`, `store`, `p2p`) are purely application-level and thus directly handled by `baseapp` or the stores, but the `custom` query type requires `baseapp` to route the query to a module's [query service](../building-modules/query-services.md).

 Since `Query` is a custom query type from the `staking` module, `baseapp` first parses the path, then uses the `QueryRouter` to retrieve the corresponding querier, and routes the query to the module.
 The querier is responsible for recognizing this query, retrieving the appropriate values from the application's stores, and returning a response.
 Read more about query services [here](../building-modules/query-services.md).